chrs1885/Capable/README.md

 ### Dynamic Type with custom fonts (Capable UIFont extension)

-Supporting Dynamic Type along with different OS versions such as iOS 10 and iOS 11 can be a huge pain, since both versions provide different APIs.
+Supporting Dynamic Type along with different OS versions such as iOS 10 and iOS 11 (watchOS 3 and watchOS 4) can be a huge pain, since both versions provide different APIs.

 Capable easily auto scales system fonts as well as your custom fonts by providing one line of code: